Admission for U.S. citizens and permanent residents/immigrants

 - Ph.D. applicants must show proof of completion of a master’s degree prior to starting the program, though it is common for those applying to the Ph.D. program to be working on their thesis in the year during which they apply.

-- M.A., M.A./Ph.D. and M.C. applicants must show proof of completion of a bachelor’s degree prior to starting the program, though it is common for applicants to be in their senior year of college when they apply to the M.A., M.A./Ph.D., or M.C. program.
+- M.A./Ph.D. applicants must show proof of completion of a bachelor’s degree prior to starting the program, though it is common for applicants to be in their senior year of college when they apply to the M.A./Ph.D. program.

-- Full-time status is strongly encouraged, but domestic U.S. residents who do not receive assistantships can enroll half-time.
+- Full-time status is required for all funded students, but domestic U.S. residents who do not receive assistantships can enroll half-time (please note this is exceedingly rare).

 Each year, we keep statistics on the average GPAs and test scores for those students we accept for admission to our graduate program.
 See statistics for the applicants admitted in the last five years >>